W. Ray Johnston

-W. Ray Johnston (January 2, 1892 – October 14, 1966) was an American film producer.
+William Ray Johnston (January 2, 1892 – October 14, 1966) was an American film producer.
 He was associated with low-budget filmmaking, in particular with Rayart Pictures and Monogram Pictures.

 Early career

 Johnston started in the newspaper business, working for the Waterloo Daily Reporter in Waterloo, Iowa.
 He began his motion-picture career in 1914 with the Thanhouser studios in Jacksonville, Florida (as an actor) and in New Rochelle, New York (as the company treasurer).
-In 1916 he was hired by Dr. William E. Shallenberger of Arrow Pictures Corporation.
+In 1916 he was hired by Dr. William E. Shallenberger of Arrow Film Corporation.
 Arrow specialized in low-budgeted action fare for small neighborhood theaters, including feature films and comedy shorts.
 (Arrow is remembered today for its comedies with silent stars Billy West and Oliver Hardy.)
 Johnston, Shallenberger's right-hand-man, was Arrow's vice president and general manager from 1916 to 1924.

 "There is no more popular man in the motion picture industry than Ray Johnston, who numbers his friends in the industry from coast to coast, and who often has been referred to as one of the best posted men on motion pictures," reported the trade paper Exhibitors Trade Review in 1924.
 Johnston's close connections with other movie men became the cornerstone of his business.
 He reluctantly left Shallenberger in 1924 at the urging of his associates: "My friends have offered me this opportunity of starting my own distributing company, and the conditions of the new plan are so ideal I could not afford to pass up the chance."

+Rayart

 Johnston followed the successful Arrow business model and established Rayart Pictures (formed from his middle name).
-When sound films came in, Johnston changed the company name to Raytone.
-Raytone scored an early coup by acquiring some of Walt Disney's now obsolete silent shorts (the Alice Comedies) and reissuing them with synchronized music and sound effects.
+In 1929 Rayart entered the new field of sound pictures, releasing the first feature-length talking western Overland Bound, featuring silent stars Leo Maloney and Allene Ray.
+Its success prompted Ray Johnston to establish a subsidiary, Raytone Talking Pictures, Inc. Raytone scored an early coup by acquiring some of Walt Disney's now obsolete silent shorts (the Alice Comedies) and reissuing them with synchronized music and sound effects.

-Johnson broke into sound features in 1929, with his company now called Continental Pictures, and he changed the name to Syndicate Film Exchanges in 1930.
+Johnston merged Rayart and Raytone into a new company, Continental Pictures, then Syndicate Pictures, and finally (in March 1931) Monogram Pictures.
 Johnston would continue to use the Syndicate brand name in later years for special-interest productions, like the crusading sex-education film No Greater Sin (1940).